IBM-Blockchain-Archive/learn-chaincode/README.md

 [todo picture of response]
 ```

-Now to test if it stuck lets re-run the query above.
+Now to test if it's stuck, just re-run the query above.

 That’s all it takes to write basic chaincode.